 The old Illyricum was invaded by various barbarian tribes, such as the Goths, who remained 150 years in Albania, the Avars and the Slavs.
 The Slav invasion, very fierce and intense, had long-lasting consequences in the ethnical setup of the Balkans.
 The Illyrian populations shrank and was finally assimilated to a greater extent.

 In southern Illyricum, to-date Albanian lands, the autochthonous population managed to preserve its ethnical identity, thus not being assimilated.
 But their original territory shrank to a smaller extension and was subject to various Slav occupations, Bulgarian and Serbian, through the Middle Ages.
+Ottoman rule At the end of the 14th century the Albanian lands were conquered by the Ottomans.
+The Albanian lords were unable to resist for a long time to what was the military superpower of that time.

 From 1443 to 1468 Gjergj Kastrioti Skanderbeg, the national hero of the Albanians, led a successful resistance against the invading Ottomans.
 He fought 25 great battles against them, winning 22.
 The Skanderbeg-led resistance of the Albanians was determinant in stopping the Turkish invasion of Italy and Rome.
 After the death of Skanderbeg, resistance continued until 1478, although with only moderate success.